cocos-creator/docs-3d-deprecated/en/editor/animation/animation-clip.md

     !(./animation-clip/moving_node.gif)

-    > **Note**: by default, node data migration will overwrite the data on the original node
+    > **Note**: by default, node data migration will overwrite the data on the target node

 ## Modify a clip's common properties

-**sample**: define the frame rate of the current animation data per second, the default is __60__, this parameter will affect the number of frames between every two integer seconds scale on the time axis (that is, how many divisions within two seconds).
+**sample**: define the frame rate of the current animation data per second, the default is __60__, this parameter will affect the number of frames between every two integer seconds scale on the time axis (that is, how many divisions within one seconds).

 **speed**: the current playback speed of the animation, the default is __1__.